SapitoSucio/froggo-guides/docs/script_commands.md

 \***checkcell** ("**<map name\>**",**<x\>**,**<y\>**,**<type\>**);

-This command will return `1` or `0`, depending on whether the specified cell has the 'type' flag set or not.
-There are various types to check, all mimicking the server's cell_chk enumeration.
-The types can be found in 'src/map/script_constants.hpp'.
+This command will return `1` or `0`, depending on whether the specified cell has the `type` flag set or not.
+There are various types to check, all mimicking the server`s cell_chk enumeration.
+The types can be found in `src/map/script_constants.hpp`.

-The meaning of the individual types can be confusing, so here's an overview:
+The meaning of the individual types can be confusing, so here`s an overview:
   - cell_chkwall/water/cliff
-    these check directly for the 'terrain component' of the specified cell
+    these check directly for the `terrain component` of the specified cell
   - cell_chkpass/reach/nopass/noreach
     passable = not wall & not cliff, reachable = passable wrt. no-stacking mod
   - cell_chknpc/basilica/landprotector/novending/nochat